-ProX CEO Brian Reese and crew met the MXA magazine team at Club MX to ride his ProX-equipped KTM 250 SX-F project bike.
+The ProX crew met the MXA magazine team at Club MX to ride their ProX-equipped KTM 250 SX-F project bike.
 Check out what went into this build and watch the MXA crew rip the bike on the track!

 For many, riding and racing is a lifelong passion that has been passed down from previous generations and will continue through the generations to follow.
 At ProX, we feel that just selling quality parts isn’t the only the aspect that should make up a company in the powersports industry.
 When passion is shared amongst the members of the company and its fellow riders and customers, it creates the genuine experience we think riders should get everywhere they go.